jupyterhub/jupyterhub/docs/source/reference/templates.md

 ```
 {% extends "base.html" %}
 ```
 This works, unless you are trying to extend the default template for the same file name.
-In this case, refer to the base file with a `templates/` prefix.
+Starting in version 0.9, you may refer to the base file with a `templates/` prefix.
 Thus, if you are writing a custom `base.html`, start it with
 ```
 {% extends "templates/base.html" %}
 ```